TBA Pt. 3: Gameplay- Turn-Based Antics

 Improvements

 As I mentioned in The Process, this game has its flaws.
 Enemy transform and defeat conditions occur at the end of a turn, meaning you can technically win a battle and still lose if the enemy defeats you before the end of the turn.
 I also feel like Foraging could be a little less random, as you can easily go through at least three Forages until you get the right item.
 Vague flavor text has been a recurring complaint, and although that’s not hard to fix it makes me wonder if maybe there’s another way to handle hints such as more obvious enemy design.
 I was also just informed by Nate right before posting this that I should have had fights reset instead of yielding a Game Over upon losing.
-I appreciated in other entries but never considered it for my own.
+I appreciated this in other entries but never considered it for my own.
 Another one for the Definitive Edition checklist.

 The most notable issue is the conditional statement for immunity and counters in the Custom Apply Effects for each state; the culprit behind the infamous softlocks!
 I had the Custom Apply Effect remove the state outright instead of finding a way to decrease by one.
 Taking a particular fight near the end for example, you start by Blinding the enemy who then gains Blind immunity.
 If you Blind the enemy again, Blind immunity activates and the enemy loses Blind.
 The Turn End event checks if the enemy is blinded after every turn and advances the fight if so.
 Since you cannot re-Blind the enemy due to Blind immunity, this means you cannot progress through the fight any further.
 The comforting thing is the solution is harder than I thought; it’s not just a simple code tweak I could have easily done during the jam.